Below are instructions for closing your drawer at the end of the day or at the end of a shift.

 2. Select the Cash Counts tab.
 Enter the number of each bill and coin that you have into the relevant field.
 This should include everything in the drawer.

 3. Select the Payment Checklist tab.
 Click over each payment to verify that you have received this payment.
 Make sure to verify payments for each payment type listed at the top of this window.
+You also have the option "Verify All" or "Unverify All."
+These buttons quickly verify or unverify all transactions of a selected payment type, making for a quicker and more efficient Z-out.

 4. Select the Notes Tab.
 Enter any notes about this drawer.